 Taking the ‘Long and Winding Road’… through lockdown 2020, and back to the summer of 1970

-Music 50 years ago this month, the Beatles hit ‘The Long and Winding Road’ from the ‘Let it Be’ album was number 1, it marked the final single released by the band, which had split up on April 10.
+Music 50 years ago in June 1970, the Beatles hit ‘The Long and Winding Road’ from the ‘Let it Be’ album was number 1 'in the hit parade', it marked the final single released by the band, which had split up on April 10.
 As one ‘Fab Four’ disbanded, another group of four fresh-faced friends (with equally dodgy haircuts!) were getting together with plans to take the Market Research industry by storm… from a flat in West Norwood (well you’ve got to start somewhere!).
 On June 17th 1970 Plus Four Analysis (later to evolve into Plus Four Market Research) was formed.

-The 1970 Isle of Wight Festival was estimated by the Guinness Book of Records to have been attended by approximately 600.000 people over 5 days... contributing to the record-breaking attendee numbers was Plus Four’s own MD Peter Allan and wife Mary! it was rumoured to be one of the largest recorded gatherings of people at the time – so not a chance of social distancing!
-Artists performing at the event that year included Jimi Hendrix – it was to be his last UK performance prior to his death.
+The 1970 Isle of Wight Festival was estimated by the Guinness Book of Records to have been attended by approximately 600.000 people over 5 days... contributing to the record-breaking attendee numbers was Plus Four’s own MD Peter Allan and wife Mary!
+It was rumoured to be one of the largest recorded gatherings of people at the time – so not a chance of social distancing!
+Artists performing at the event that year included Jimi Hendrix, and it was to be his last UK performance prior to his death.

-As with Glastonbury, the 2020 Isle of Wight Festival has been ‘Covid-cancelled ‘, but the line-up has already been announced for the 2021 event... it would be interesting to look into the future and see how a festival may look in June next year – what safety measures will be in place?... will social distancing measures be a distant memory we wonder?
+As with Glastonbury, the 2020 Isle of Wight Festival was ‘Covid-cancelled ‘, but the line-up has already been announced for the 2021 event... it would be interesting to have the ability to look into the future and see how a festival may look in June next year – what safety measures will be in place, or will social distancing measures be a distant memory we wonder?

-Sports The same question could be asked of all sporting events that draw large crowds, and of course, professional football has been a major lockdown discussion point globally.
-The focus is now on how it can re-start, with countries coming up with more and more inventive ways of safely watching a football match.
+Sports The same question could be asked of all sporting events that draw large crowds, and of course, professional football has been a major lockdown discussion point globally, with countries coming up with more and more inventive ways of safely watching a football match.
 There have been cardboard cut-out crowds, recorded crowd noise and people watching big screens in their cars ‘drive-in movie-style’.
-Plus Four interviewed supporters in ‘fan domes’ at the last Euros, this feels somewhat removed from the reality we’re experiencing now.
+Plus Four interviewed supporters in ‘fan domes’ at the last Euros, this feels somewhat removed from the reality of 2020.
 It remains to be seen when exactly the premiership will allow spectators, so for the time being the UK must make do with supporting from their sofa.
-Meanwhile, back in 1970 fans were enjoying a World Cup year and Brazil won their third world cup with Pele as the captain.
+Meanwhile, back in 1970 fans were enjoying a World Cup year which saw Brazil win their third World Cup with Pele as captain.

-Travel & Holidays “Will we get to go on holiday this year?” has probably been one of the most repeated questions of the past 12 weeks.
-In 1970 when Plus Four was just getting off the ground, there was another huge take-off enjoying its first summer… the world’s first “Jumbo Jet,” the Boeing 747, making its first commercial flight on January 22, 1970.
+Travel & Holidays “Will we get to go on holiday this year?” has probably been one of the most repeated questions of 2020.
+In 1970 when Plus Four was just getting off the ground, there was another huge take-off enjoying its first summer - the world’s first “Jumbo Jet,” the Boeing 747, making its first commercial flight on January 22, 1970.
 The plane flew for Pan-Am from New York to London.
-In a twist that will surprise no one, the historic flight was originally scheduled for January 21st, but was delayed for six hours after an engine overheated … a second 747 was brought in to make the trip.
+In a twist that will surprise no one, the historic flight was originally scheduled for January 21st, but was delayed for six hours after an engine overheated, so a second 747 was brought in to make the trip!

 The Environment Of course the travel industry’s loss during the pandemic, has been the environment’s gain, with the effects on the environment commented upon globally within days of lockdowns being announced.
 On the first Earth-Day in 1970, 20 million people participated in demonstrations, educational forums, clean-ups and tree-planting projects.
 That began a movement that led to the creation of the Environmental Protection Agency, the Clean Air Act, the Clean Water Act, and the Endangered Species Act.
 In 2020, Earth-Day fell on 22nd April – right at the peak of the Coronavirus in the UK.
 As pollution fell, so nature reclaimed itself and NASA and ESA shared amazing satellite images taken before and during lockdown, showing drastic environmental improvements.

 Space and technology have made an enormous contribution to ensuring that the world keeps turning during lockdown.
 Satellites are the reason we have been able to adapt to working from home, and from a research perspective, the reason we have been able to continue offering online and mobile research methodologies while face-to-face has not been possible.
 While our individual worlds have been reduced to staying in our homes, historical breakthroughs have been happening hundreds of miles above our heads.
 For those of us going for evening walks and catching sight of what seems an endless chain of twinkling lights, The Starlink moving across the night sky, it’s hard to imagine that those tiny light strings will be providing us with a more reliable internet connection of the future - which of course will be needed if homeworking established in lockdown continues and becomes the norm.

-Of course, as we ease back into life after lockdown, we may well at times feel like we have already arrived on a different mask-wearing, queue-joining planet.
+As Summer 2020 fades and we ease ourselves back into life after lockdown, we may well at times feel like we have already arrived on a new mask-wearing, queue-joining, social distancing planet.
 However, the ‘next normal’ has arrived, and with it, a new ‘long and winding road’ laid out ahead, full of new experiences, new adventures, new opportunities, and we will continue to successfully navigate it by ‘looking back while looking forward’.

-If you would like us to help you/your business understand the ‘next normal’ for your business and your customers, and learn how insight can be used to help you to ‘look forward’ and set your business in the right direction, contact email@example.com
+If you would like us to help you understand the ‘next normal’ for your business and your customers, and learn how insight can be used to help you to ‘look forward’ and set your business in the right direction, contact email@example.com

 By Paula Perez Summer 2020